A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 Pros

-1085 carbon steel
+- 1085 carbon steel

-Non-slip Kraton handle
+- Non-slip Kraton handle

-Leather and cordura sheath
+- Leather and Cordura sheath

-Edge holds up great
+- Edge holds up great

 Cons

-Sheath sits a bit awkwardly
+- Sheath sits a bit awkwardly

-Rubber handle can cause blisters
+- Rubber handle can cause blisters

 CRKT Ken Onion Halfachance 14” Parang Machete

 As you’d expect from a Parang, the blade is thin at just 1/10th inch.
 This makes it suitable for clearing light brush and some camp tasks like carving wood.
-You won’t want to use this machete to chop thick wood though.
+You won’t want to use this machete to chop thick wood, though.

 As far as weight goes, the Halfachance is just 20.4oz.
-Again, not great for chopping – but it is great for people who are just learning to wield a machete or don’t have much core strength.
+Again, not great for chopping – but it is excellent for people who are just learning to wield a machete or don’t have much core strength.

 The main downside of the Halfachance Parang is that it has finger grips.
-I personally don’t like these.
+I don’t like these.
 Unless your fingers fit the grips perfectly, your fingers can be in an uncomfortable, improper grip.
 However, some people prefer finger grips as they reduce slippage.

 Pros

-Easy to resharpen
+- Easy to resharpen

-Holds edge decently
+- Holds edge decently

-Powder coating prevents corrosion
+- Powder coating prevents corrosion

-Great price
+- Great price

 Cons

-Not suitable for heavy work
+- Not suitable for heavy work

-Finger grooves might not fit your hand well
+- Finger grooves might not fit your hand well

-Fairly short blade
+- Fairly short blade

-SOG SOGfari 18” with Saw Back
+SOG SOGfari 18″ with Saw Back

 I honestly didn’t expect much out of such a cheap machete.
-However the SOGfari delivers well on quality.
-The blade is a classic Latin/Bush style.
+However, the SOGfari delivers well on quality.
+The blade is a classic Latin/Bush-style.

 The long, uniform blade is good for efficiency – and especially great if you aren’t used to swinging a machete.